 Summary of Financial Plan

-The total capital cost of the project, including contingencies, is estimated to be £470,000.
-The contract for the purchase of all equipment and its installation has been awarded as a ‘turnkey’ project.
+The total capital cost of the project was approximately £470,000.
+The contract for the purchase of all equipment and its installation was awarded as a ‘turnkey’ project.
 A turnkey project is an ‘all in’ contract where all elements of a project are awarded to a single contractor who will have to do everything needed for the construction, completion, commissioning and handover of the project.
 One advantage of a turnkey project is that it reduces the financial risk Esk Energy (Yorkshire) Limited is exposed to.

-A Financial Forecast has been prepared including a detailed long-term income and expenditure forecast.
+A Financial Forecast was prepared including a detailed long-term income and expenditure forecast.
 The Esk Energy financial plan Aug12 provides the actual income and expenditure and balance sheet for 2011/12, with the forecast for the following three years.
-Inflation has been included in the forecast as the income from the FITs is index-linked.
+Inflation was included in the forecast as the income from the FITs is index-linked.
+This plan has then been updated on a regular basis for our strategic management team to help with planning.

 After commissioning, and throughout the life of the project, the only anticipated source of income is from the Feed-in Tariff scheme (FITs) based on the sale of all electricity generated being exported to the national grid.
-Electricity sales are estimated to generate approximately £40,000 a year, indexed linked.
-Income in the first year of operation has been budgeted for at half the expected annual income to allow for any delays.
+Income in the first year of operation was budgeted for at half the expected annual income to allow for any delays.
 In 2011-12, in addition to the capital costs, there was a one-off revenue cost of approximately £10,000 associated with the Share Issue.
-A cash reserve will be allowed to increase over the first few years of the project to provide a contingency against any unforeseen events.
-It is anticipated that returns to shareholders will commence from Year 3 and a return of 3% is forecast from Year 6 (update Aug 2012).
-At the same time funding should be available to support other carbon reduction projects.
+A cash reserve was allowed to increase over the first few years of the project to provide a contingency against any unforeseen events.

 As well as enjoying an annual return on their investment, it is anticipated that if needed shareholders will be able to request the repayment of their shareholding after the project has been operating for five years.
 The long-term forecast assumes that all shareholder capital will have been repaid by Year 20 of the project (lifetime of the FITs payments).